 Unlike a word processing or TXT file, the text you see on a PDF is permanently embedded onto each page which means it can no longer be edited unless the text is in a form field that hasn't been "flattened", but you can still use DocHub to cover up that text and add new text.
 Here's how:

 You can also cover it up using our Stamp Tool or Insert Image Tool.

 The Difference Between Embedded Text and an Image of Text on a PDF

-- embedded text
+- Embedded, selectable text

-If you are unable to select or highlight text with your mouse cursor then it is definitely a scanned image of text on paper instead of a regular PDF with embedded, digital text.
-If you were the one who scanned the document and still have the original paper(s), there are some scanners that offer OCR (optical character recognition) technology which will attempt decipher any text on paper and then embed the text into a PDF.
+If you are unable to select or highlight text on a PDF with your mouse cursor then it is definitely a scanned image or photo of text on paper.
+If you were the one who scanned the document and still have the original paper version, you could re-scan it using OCR (optical character recognition) which should be able to decipher any text on paper and embed it as digital text in a PDF.

 If you don't have a paper version of the document, you could download it as PDF to your computer and use a free OCR app to translate the text and then re-upload the new PDF to DocHub.
 We don't currently offer an OCR feature but hope to have it added to DocHub soon.
 Here's how:

 - Click Download / Export > choose Computer > click Download.

 - Find a free online OCR app by searching the web for "free online OCR app" or use this one: http://www.free-online-ocr.com.